 Do you live in an area of extremes, where it can get very hot or very cold?

 Just as you want to be cool in the summer, your puppy needs to have relief from the heat as well.
-Tower and ceiling fans normally do a great job, and are generally safe and cheaper than turning on the air conditioner during hot days.
+Tower and ceiling fans normally do a great job, and they’re generally safe and cheaper than turning on the air conditioner.

-A dog cooling mat can also be used to cool your dog down.
+Other cooling products, such as a mat or vest can also be used to help cool down.

-When it’s too cold outside, leave your puppy extra blankets.
+When it’s too cold outside, make sure to leave extra blankets.
 While some people prefer heater fans, you must be present to supervise due to potential fire damage.

-Fear of the dark isn’t only limited to children, many pets dislike total darkness as well.
+Fear of the dark isn’t only limited to children, many pets dislike total darkness, too.
 Be sure to take this fact into consideration, and avoid leaving your puppy uneasy and alone without any light source.

 If you leave your house in the morning, it’s easy to forget to turn on the lights.
 But if you’re planning on returning home late, you may find your pup shaking and scared.